To cultivate pathways that measurably increase self-sufficiency for low-to-moderate income (LMI) homeowners and extremely low income (ELI) renters

 In addition to his role as the CEO of Beloved Community Center, Kiven T. Roberson, Sr. leverages his seat in C-suite nonprofit administration with an extensive background as well as licensure in life, property and casualty, and claims.
 His skills sets allow him to better implement results-driven, transformative, Low-to-Moderate Income (LMI) programs.
 Most recently, he provided fiscal and personnel management for CARES Act rental/utility assistance implementation.
 His undergraduate and graduate educational credentials come from two (2) different, Historically Black Colleges and Universities (HBCUs).
 He earned a B.A. at Huston-Tillotson in 1995 and a M.S. from Texas Southern University in 2003.

 Chief Executive Officer

-Rev. Dr. LaTrese Adkins is a licensed and ordained evangelist, educator, author, multi-million dollar grant writer, and advocate for Black Trans Women, justice-involved individuals, and/or sexual assault victims.
-She holds a Ph.D. in Comparative Black History and a M.A. in American History from Michigan State University in addition to a B.A. in Africana Studies and History from Wellesley College.
-Her research has been published in The Journal of African American Studies, The Journal of Minority Issues and Economic Development and has several entries in The Africa and the Americas Culture, Politics, and History: A Multidisciplinary Encyclopedia.
-For more than 22 years, Dr. Adkins has taught in higher education as a community college history instructor.
-She is also the author of 'Rape & Romance' and a one-of-a-kind, comic strip/activity book entitled 'Jesus is Calling!' which teaches Black children how to hear from God for themselves.
+Rev. Dr. LaTrese Adkins, a licensed and ordained evangelist as well as multi-million dollar "grant winner," earned her doctorate and a M.A. in American History from Michigan State University in addition to a B.A. in Africana Studies and History from Wellesley College.
+For over 25 years, Dr. Adkins has taught history at colleges across the country.
+Her research has been published in The Journal of African American Studies, The Journal of Minority Issues and Economic Development and The Africa and the Americas Culture, Politics, and History: A Multidisciplinary Encyclopedia.
+She also is the author of a one-of-a-kind, comic strip/activity book entitled 'Jesus is Calling!' which teaches Black children how to hear from God for themselves.